AlexeyMalafeev/kfw-the-game/docs/backlog.md

 move: Rakshasa Palm

-change stances/fighting modes?

-series of strikes as one move
+series of strikes as one move?

-berserk-like state (gradually decrease HP, get attack bonus)
+berserk-like state (gradually decrease HP, get attack bonus); different from rage and fury

 preset fighters in development in text file, which move/tech at which level

 new game settings in separate text file

 mine more quotes

 collect 'most damage dealt in one blow' stat